olleharstedt/tellstory/a_b.md

 1. Being on top of the world after a robery, until the detective finds you and puts you in jail.
 Shoot!

 2. Go back in time to rewrite history, make Trump your servant.
+(Back to the future movie)

 3. King Lear giving his kingdom to his daughter, which later betrays him.